 And so to the episode in question itself.
 With the Moon having been cast adrift into deep space at the end of the pilot episode after being blown out of Earth’s orbit by a massive explosion, the crew of Moonbase Alpha are eyeing up a possible Earth-like planet dubbed Terra Nova to colonise as a new home.
 A two-man survey mission is returning to base when contact is suddenly lost.
 Even more startling is the inexplicable presence of a third man aboard the survey ship who happens to be the husband of Alpha’s chief medical officer Helena Russell, a man who was lost five years ago while on a mission to Jupiter which is now billions of miles away from their current location.
 What are the odds?
 So who is he really – and why is he here?

 To be honest series continuity was never Space: 1999‘s strong point, with stories mostly self-contained and events rarely spilling over from one week to another – the ‘reset button’ and selective amnesia at the end of an episode were fairly typical of programmes of the time, with oddly Doctor Who the exception to the rule in having any sense of in-series history or evolution.
 That means we’ll never hear of Helena’s husband again after this; another prime example of short term memory loss stems from the climax of “Breakaway” that focused on a strange message being received from the previously unknown rogue planet Meta, which was also never referred to again.
-In fact, it might explain why “Matter of Life and Death” was boosted into being the second episode to be aired – it’s possible to infer that Meta had been optimistically rechristened Terra Nova in the interim.
+In fact, it might explain why “Matter of Life and Death” was written as the second episode to be produced – it’s possible to infer that Meta had been optimistically rechristened Terra Nova in the interim – but was the 13th to be aired.

 Anyway, let’s just accept that Space: 1999 is a show of its time and not berate it for the lack of ‘season arcs’.
 We’ll park that thought in the same dark cupboard as the whole scientific nonsensicality of the show’s basic premise, the Moon wandering the universe after being blasted out of Earth’s orbit.
 How fast is the Moon meant to be travelling?
 Even at light speed it would take four years to get to the nearest star system to Earth, and if it were going anything like that fast there would be no chance to hop off and survey any new worlds they run across.
 The set-up makes no sense at all, but at least they were trying to do something different and not be just a rip-off of Star Trek.
 In fact the overall theme of the series – the marooned Alphans trying to find a new home or a way back to Earth – is closer to the Star Trek spin-off series Voyager that came along two decades later.
 But with any show, ultimately you have to start somewhere and the basic ‘Moon-blasted-out-of-Earth-orbit’ is simply the thing you have to swallow at the outset or forget it, just like accepting warp drive and transporters exist, or that dimensionally transcendental police boxes can travel in time, or that forensic scientists routinely run around playing at being cops.